August 22, 2018 | 5823 Views | By Dylan Kotecki

 Lighting is one of the essential elements of photography.
 It will make or break a photo.
 Whether it’s natural light or artificial lighting, as photographers, we are continually chasing great lighting for our next images.
 The good thing is that it is all around us whether it’s coming from the sun or light bulbs in your house.
 Our job is to take that light and apply it in interesting ways to highlight our subjects.
 From people to mountains to food, everything looks better with a little light.

-From time to time, however, we may not have the best lighting for what we’re shooting.
-I’m going to give you a few ways I conquer difficult lighting situations and how to take advantage of natural light.
+From time to time, however, we may not have the best lighting for what we’re shooting, which is why we’re here to provide the best natural light photography tips and tricks.
+I’m going to give you a few ways I conquer difficult lighting situations and how to take advantage of using natural lighting in your photography.

-Natural light is the best lighting of all.
+Natural light is the best lighting of all for photographers.
 It’s the light coming from the sun or moon.
 The light that shines on your face in the morning through your window to wake you up.
 Depending on the time of day you will likely have very different lighting conditions.
-If you have a bright, sunny day with no clouds, your subjects will also be well lit with strong shadows.
+If you have a bright, sunny day with no clouds, your photo subjects will also be well-lit with strong shadows.
 Using the light to your advantage is key here.